sghaskell/integrations/collectd-kafka/README.md

 | produce-throttle-time-max | The maximum time in ms a request was throttled by a broker. | kafka.producer:type=producer-topic-metrics,client-id=([-.\w]+) |
 | produce-throttle-time-avg | The average time in ms a request was throttled by a broker. | kafka.producer:type=producer-topic-metrics,client-id=([-.\w]+) |

-Documentation of the metrics and dimensions emitted by this plugin, segmented by metric [click here](./docs).
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).

 ### LICENSE